dockunit/docker-prebuilt/README.md

-# Dockunit Pre-built Dockerfiles
+# Dockunit Pre-built Docker Images

-[Dockunit](https://github.com/tlovett1/dockunit) is a tool that allows you containerize your unit tests.
+[Dockunit](https://github.com/dockunit/dockunit) is a tool that allows you containerize your unit tests.
 No longer must software developers create environments to run test suites.
 Dockunit allows you to define a list of test environments as Docker images to run your tests.
 In combination with Dockunit, [Dockunit.io](http://dockunit.io) can be used to achieve continuous containerized integration with your projects.

 This repository contains handy pre-built Docker images for use with Dockunit.
 If you don't like these, you can always create your own.
 Each pre-built image's Dockerfile is contained here.